Skip to main content

 Key takeaways

-Brilinta is a brand-name prescription blood thinner.
-Healthcare professionals use it to prevent blood clots in order to reduce the risk of heart attack, stroke, or death in people who have recently experienced a heart attack, stroke, severe chest pain, or acute coronary syndrome (ACS), as well as those diagnosed with coronary artery disease or who have had a stent implanted.
-Ticagrelor, the active ingredient in Brilinta, prevents blood clots by blocking the ability of blood cells called platelets from clumping together to form a blood clot.
-The dose will be determined by the condition being treated, but people can expect to take either a 60 mg or 90 mg tablet twice a day along with a single daily dose of low-dose aspirin.
-Brilinta is an expensive medication.
-A generic version has been approved by the FDA, but it is currently unavailable.
-Until then, people have a variety of other ways to make Brilinta affordable.
+Brilinta (ticagrelor) is a brand-name prescription blood thinner.
+Healthcare professionals use it to prevent blood clots in order to reduce the risk of heart attack, stroke, or death in certain patients.
+Ticagrelor, the active ingredient in Brilinta, blocks the ability of blood cells called platelets from clumping together to form a blood clot.
+Your prescribed dose of Brilinta will be determined by the condition being treated, but people can expect to take either a 60 mg or 90 mg tablet twice a day along with a single daily dose of low-dose aspirin.
+Although Brilinta is an expensive medication without insurance or discounts, there is a generic version, ticagrelor, which is a more affordable alternative.

 Related: Brilinta side effects